 Education, Training and Experience:

-- A diploma in an administrative program; and
+- A certificate in an administrative program; and

 - Five years’ experience working in an office setting.